-Before leaving your Feeding Clinic appointment, you will be provided with a written summary of feeding recommendations, which may include:
+Before leaving your appointment, our team will provide a written summary of feeding recommendations.
+These may include:

-- We see children up to the age of 18 with a physical or neurological origin to their feeding difficulties.
+- Children up to the age of 18 whose feeding challenge is physical or neurological in origin

 Please call the clinic if you have any questions about the appropriateness of a referral.